Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 For this real setup, there will likely be some sort of heat exchange with the environment.
 This exchange occurs at different points of the system.
 For instance, the temperature across the exchanger will be different, based on which specific part of the exchanger is measured.

 For my analysis, I am going to find the external q (specific heat transfer) of the real exchanger in two setups.
-I am also going to calculate the heat rejected from the hot streama and the heat intruduced to the cold stream.
+I am also going to calculate the heat rejected from the hot stream and the heat introduced to the cold stream.

 _______________________________________________________________________________________________________________

 **Finding necessary h values**

 The necessary quantity for my calculations was enthalpy, a type of internal energy that also factors the ability of gas to do work.
-Using my table data, I found the approximate enthalpies of all four states found in this setup.
+Using a water data table from the school textbook *Fundamentals of Engineering Thermodynamics*, I found the approximate enthalpies of all four states found in this setup.
 This table compared known values (temperature) to ones more difficult to measure (enthalpy).
 I classified my two water types as being saturated liquids at 1 atm of pressure.

 **parallel**

-- h<sub>hi</sub> at 38.9 C = 167.53
+- h<sub>hi</sub> at 38.9 °C = 167.53
-- h<sub>ho</sub> at 22.7 C = 83.92
+- h<sub>ho</sub> at 22.7 °C = 83.92
-- h<sub>ci</sub> at 4.8 C = 21.02
+- h<sub>ci</sub> at 4.8 °C = 21.02
-- h<sub>co</sub> at 19.2 C = 83.92
+- h<sub>co</sub> at 19.2 °C  = 83.92

 **counter**

-- h<sub>hi</sub> at 39.2 C = 167.53
+- h<sub>hi</sub> at 39.2 °C = 167.53
-- h<sub>ho</sub> at 16.8 C = 62.98
+- h<sub>ho</sub> at 16.8 °C = 62.98
-- h<sub>ci</sub> at 6.2 C = 21.02
+- h<sub>ci</sub> at 6.2 °C = 21.02
-- h<sub>co</sub> at 22.0 C = 83.92
+- h<sub>co</sub> at 22.0 °C = 83.92

 *Most values are approximations.
 Specific enthalpy is measured in kJ/kg*